pennlabs/infrastructure/renovate/README.md

 [Renovate](https://github.com/renovatebot/renovate) automates dependency updates.
 It's similar to [dependabot](https://dependabot.com/), but significantly more customizable.

-We have a `renovate.json` file within the root of this directory and then use renovate's [GitHub-hosted Presents](https://docs.renovatebot.com/config-presets/#github-hosted-presets) functionality to use this base config in all of our repos configured with renovate.
-Ideally we would want to put this config file within this directory, but currently renovate doesn't support loading presets from subdirectories.
-When that changes we'll move `renovate.json` into this folder.
+We have a `renovate.json` file within this directory and then use renovate's [GitHub-hosted Presents](https://docs.renovatebot.com/config-presets/#github-hosted-presets) functionality to use this base config in all of our repos configured with renovate.

 ## Overview